Auslegung/Connect-Four/README.md

 1. When the 'START' button is clicked,
       a.  and there is not an active game,
         i.    the game begins,
-        ii.   the game board brightens,
-        iii.  text appears indicating whose turn it is, iv.   the start button dims
-        v.    the appropriate-colored game piece appears above the middle column.
       b.  and there is an active game,
         i.    nothing happens.
 2. When the mouse hovers over a column of the game board,